Raigouu/Gamezone/README.md

 			2. same order_id with different user_id
 		The total row of this issue is 145 rows, since it only represent 0.66% of the data, and there is no way of retrieving the truth of the data, so it is left as it is in order to not lose any value.
 	- purchase_ts:
-		There are inconsistencies in data format, where most rows are in DATE format, while some are in timestamp format (MM-DD-YYYY HH:MM:SS).
+		There are inconsistencies and one blank value in the field, where most rows are in DATE format, while some are in timestamp format (MM-DD-YYYY HH:MM:SS).
 Therefore, all data are converted into DATE format (MM/DD/YYYY)
 	- ship_ts:
 		There are invalid dates in the column.
 Cases such as shipping time before purchase time.
 The total issue is 2,001 rows.
 Since there is no way of retrieving the truth of the data, it is left as is.
 	- product_name: